 14. Other relevant documents requested as per the needs and requirements

 According to the Section 45-IA of the RBI Act, 1934, no company can commence a business of a non-banking financial institution without getting a certificate of registration and without having a Net Owned Funds of Rs 200 lakhs.
 This is the pre-requisite of a NBFC registration procedure.
-Net owned Fund will consist of paid up equity capital, free reserves, balance in share premium account and capital reserves representing surplus arising out of sale proceeds of assets but not reserves created by revaluation of assets.
-From the aggregate of items will be deducted accumulated loss balance and book value of intangible assets, if any, to arrive at owned funds
+Net owned Fund will consist of paid up equity capital, free reserves, balance in share premium account, and capital reserves representing surplus arising out of sale proceeds of assets but not reserves created by revaluation of assets.
+From the aggregate of items will be deducted accumulated loss balance and book value of intangible assets, if any, to arrive at owned funds.

-Application for becoming an NBFC must be made in the requisite form to Regional Office and Mumbai office of the RBI.
+Application for becoming an NBFC must be made in the requisite form to the Regional Office and Mumbai office of the RBI.